Jakub Menšík: 2024: ATP final & top-10 win, top 50

-He qualified for the 2024 Australian Open, making his debut at this Major, and defeated former top 10 player Denis Shapovalov in straight sets.
-He moved to a new career-high of No. 127 on 29 January 2024.
+Menšík qualified for the 2024 Australian Open, making his debut at this Major.
+He defeated former top 10 player Denis Shapovalov in straight sets but lost to Hubert Hurkacz in five sets in the second round, moving to a new career-high of No. 127 on 29 January 2024.

-He was selected under the new #NextGen programme to compete at an ATP 250 event, the 2024 Qatar ExxonMobil Open.
+The young Czech was selected under the new #NextGen programme to compete at an ATP 250 event, the 2024 Qatar ExxonMobil Open.
 Ranked No. 116, he defeated Alejandro Davidovich Fokina in straight sets to advance to the second round.
 Next, he defeated Andy Murray in three sets with three tiebreaks to advance to his first ATP quarterfinal.
 It was the longest match in the history of the tournament lasting 3 hours and 23 minutes.
 He defeated top seed Andrey Rublev in straight sets, his first ATP top-10 and top-5 win, to advance to his first ATP semifinal.
-He was the youngest player to defeat a top-5 player since Carlos Alcaraz overcame Stefanos Tsitsipas at the US Open in 2021.
+Menšík was the youngest player to defeat a top-5 player since Carlos Alcaraz overcame Stefanos Tsitsipas at the US Open in 2021.
 He defeated Gaël Monfils in three sets to advance to his first ATP final.
-As a result he moved close to 30 positions up in the rankings, becoming the youngest player in the top 100.
+As a result, he moved close to 30 positions up in the rankings, becoming the youngest player in the top 100.
 He lost to second seed Karen Khachanov in the final.
+Menšík ended the tournament ranked No. 87.

-He entered the next Middle East swing tournament, the 2024 Dubai Tennis Championships with a special exempt (SE) status where he defeated Borna Ćorić.
+Menšík entered the next Middle East swing tournament, the 2024 Dubai Tennis Championships with a special exempt status where he defeated Borna Ćorić.
 He also received a wildcard for the 2024 BNP Paribas Open for his Masters debut and recorded his first main draw Masters win over qualifier Hong Seong-chan at this level.
 At the 2024 Mutua Madrid Open, he reached the third round of a Masters 1000 for the first time defeating top 10 player Grigor Dimitrov but lost to eventual finalist Félix Auger-Aliassime by retirement.
+Menšík missed the French Open due to an elbow injury.

+On his Wimbledon debut, Menšík lost in the first round against 23rd seed Alexander Bublik despite having a two set lead.
+At the Paris Olympics, Menšík defeated Alexander Shevchenko before losing to 9th seed Tommy Paul.

-At the 2024 US Open, he reached the third round for a consecutive year, with upsets over 19th seed Félix Auger-Aliassime, for his third top 20 win, and wildcard Tristan Schoolkate in five sets with a super tiebreak in the fifth set.
-He reached his first Masters quarterfinal at the 2024 Rolex Shanghai Masters defeating two top 10 players en route Andrey Rublev and Grigor Dimitrov and moved into the top 55 in the rankings.
+At the 2024 US Open, Menšík reached the third round for a consecutive year, with wins over 19th seed Félix Auger-Aliassime (for his third top 20 win) and wildcard Tristan Schoolkate (in a fifth set super tiebreak) set.
+In the third round, he lost to Nuno Borges in five sets despite holding match points.

+The Czech reached his first Masters quarterfinal at the 2024 Rolex Shanghai Masters, defeating top 10 players Rublev and Dimitrov.
 He became the youngest quarterfinalist in the tournament history.
+He lost to Novak Djokovic in the quarterfinals.
+Menšík participated in the 2024 Next Gen ATP Finals, ended the year inside the top 50 at No. 48, and won the ATP Newcomer of the Year award.